CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Custom_Functions.md

 Sometimes the functions supplied by CT and addons just won't do it.
 Here's how to write your own functions!
-You can even nest functions in funnctions
+You can even nest functions in functions

 ## Basic Syntax
 Generally, you declare a function using:

 ```
 function NAME ([arguments[as type]]) [as returnType]{
 	[Statements]
 	[return VALUE;]
 }
 ```

 The things in brackets are optional, depending on what you want to achieve.
-Let's take a closer look at specific funtions.
+Let's take a closer look at specific functions.

 ## Void functions

 Void functions are functions that will not return any value.

 ```
 //calls the function tens() without arguments
 tens();